 NOTE: State employees engaged in "youth correctional work," as defined by State statute, are subject to and must meet the applicable education, employment, and training standards as defined and established by the N. C. Criminal Justice Training Standards Act and administered through the NC Criminal Justice Training and Standards Council.
 Degrees must be from appropriately accredited institutions.
 Positions denoted with an "" are Juvenile Justice Officer certified positions.

 YDC = Youth Development Center

 Position Title Type of Position Description of Work Administrative Specialist I Non-direct Care The primary purpose of these positions is to perform a variety of program and administrative tasks.
 Responsibilities include coordinating, planning, and implementing a program component within a service delivery environment that may be a specialized program, profession, or service.
 Business Officer I/II Administrative / Managerial The primary purpose of the position is to administer and manage the business and financial affairs of a youth development center.
 Position facilitates and manages financial resources that may be state appropriated, contract and grant, and / or receipt generated.
 Position performs financial and business-related duties associated with such areas as accounting, budgeting, auditing, and / or grants administration.
 Position functions may include but are not limited to financial management, personnel administration / management, payroll, purchasing, inventory control, facilities coordination / planning information technology assessment / planning and closely related work.
 Chaplain I Clinical The primary purpose of the position is to provide, develop, coordinate, and monitor religious and spiritual activities and serve in meeting the spiritual, emotional, clinical, and social needs of the staff, youth and families served by youth development centers.
 Responsible for the development of a wide array of community resources including recruiting, orienting, coordinating, and supervising the various volunteers and religious organizations that provide their services to the youth and families served by the Juvenile Justice Section.
-Educational Developmental Assistant Clinical / Direct Care The primary purpose of this position is to plan and direct recreation program activities for individual and group participation as part of the youth's overall treatment program.
-This position instructs, supervises, and observes students in indoor and outdoor recreations activities that will help the students learn new skills, gain confidence, learn values of good sportsmanship, and to develop healthier, minds, bodies, and positive leisure time habits.
+Educational Developmental Assistant Education The primary purpose of this position support instruction in core subject areas, make instructional materials, assist the EC teachers in planning and coordinating classroom activities, assist the EC teacher in making lesson plans and recording notes on behavior as well as development progress, and work with students on individual programs.
+The position works collaboratively with other disciplines to provide services to students and provide feedback through progress notes or short narratives which contain standardized information.